Scheduler Swiftlet

 Schedule State and History

-Each active schedule maintains its current state (e.g., SCHEDULED, RUNNING, STOPPED, JOB ERROR) and a history of recent state changes, including timestamps and error messages if applicable.
+Each active schedule maintains a state (e.g., SCHEDULED, RUNNING, STOPPED, DISABLED, etc.) and records a history of recent state changes and exceptions.
+This information is available for operational monitoring and troubleshooting.

 Configuration Example: